clydewu/Cldlib/README.md

 # Cldlib

 * Semaphore
-  * STL of C++11 have no semphore.
+  * STL of C++11 have no semaphore.
-  * Use condition variable implement semphore.
+  * Use condition variable implement semaphore.

 * I need a queue with limitations of maximum and minimum.
   * If the queue size => max, the thread who want to push() will hang up for waiting.